Using API tokens

 Token types

-• User tokens.
 User tokens provide security credentials for API activities initiated by human users.
-They are associated with a specific human and are only active for the lifetime of that user's account.
-User tokens may sometimes be referred to as "personal tokens" or "personal API tokens."
+They are associated with a specific human and are only active for the lifetime of their account.
+They are sometimes referred to as "personal tokens" or "personal API tokens."

-Anyone can create and view their own user tokens.
-These tokens carry the same permissions as the user who would be performing account-based actions via the API.
-For example, if you are a billing user, then your user token will only allow you to perform the capabilities assigned to the billing role.
-When a user's account is deleted, active API tokens must be revoked.
+• They carry the same permissions and scopes as the user who would be performing account-based actions via the API.
+For example, if you are a billing user, then your token will only allow you to perform the capabilities of the billing role.

 Token scopes